sehmaschine/django-grappelli/docs/faq.rst

 Do you guys cooperate with the Django–Devs?
 -------------------------------------------

-Occasionally, we discuss features and implementations.
+Occasionally, we have been discussing features and implementations in the past.

 How can I contribute?
 ---------------------